Garm Wars: The Last Druid: Plot

 A small planet name Annwn circles around its blue parent planet called Gaia.
 Annwn was once populated by eight tribes, known as Garms.
-Long ago, the planet was at peace, as all the different races of Annwn were united by their collective servitude to their creator, a Goddess name Danaan.
+Long ago, the planet was at peace, as all the different races of Annwn were united by their collective servitude to their creator, a Goddess named Danaan.
 Unfortunately, violence broke out when Danaan left, setting all the tribes against each other in a never ending war for supremacy.
 The war proved devastating to the planet's atmosphere, resulting in near annihilations of most of the tribes on the planet, though three remained- the Briga, the Kumtak and the Columba.
 During this time, the Druids, who previously conveyed the words of Annwn's Gods, disappeared.
 The Briga tribe lives on the ground and dominates in military superiority through the use of hybrid-powered tanks and cybernetics weaponry, while the weaker Kumtak tribe, facing near extinction, is forced to submit to the Briga by offering advance information technology in their war against the Columba.
 The Columba rule the sky through the use of mechanized air forces and live in a fortified airship-like carrier.

 The film itself is divided into three different acts.
 In Act 1, The Exile of the Three Magi, a Kumtak man named Wydd (Lance Henriksen) is captured by the Columba, along with a dog resembling a basset hound who he refers to as a 'Gula' (a holy creature to all the tribes) and a mysterious being who is identified as Nascien (Summer Howell), the last of the missing Druids.
 During his interrogation aboard the Columba airship, Wydd claims that he fled from the Briga people because the Kumtak are enslaved, and offers his services and the Druid's power to fight against his people's oppressors.
 When the airship is eventually destroyed during a Briga attack, Wydd reveals his true purpose, which is to travel to the lands of the Druids with Nascien and find out why Danaan created the Garms, if she intended to leave.
 He then recruits Khara (Melanie St-Pierre), the Columba clone-soldier that interrogated him, and Skelling (Kevin Durand), the Briga officer who led the attack on the airship, before setting off on this quest.